inpsyde/multilingual-press/README.md

 - Show posts with incomplete translations in a dashboard widget.

 ## WPML to MultilingualPress

-If you want to switch from the plugin WPML to this multilingual plugin MultilingualPress, then use the helping hands of the plugin [WPML to MultilingualPress](https://wordpress.org/plugins/wpml-to-multilingualpress/).
-This plugin convert posts from an existing WPML multilingual site via XLIFF Export/Import for MultilingualPress.
+If you would like to switch from the WPML plugin to MultilingualPress, you can use the helping hands of [WPML to MultilingualPress](https://wordpress.org/plugins/wpml-to-multilingualpress/).
+This plugin converts posts from an existing WPML multilingual site via XLIFF export/import for MultilingualPress.

 ## Installation and prerequisites